xiao-vincent/clinker/README.md

 Clinker is a franchise management service powered by a REST API.

 Features:
-  - tools for managing franchisor and franchisee data
+  - manage franchisor and franchisee data
   - invoice and payment system
   - generate and track franchise fees (ex. royalties and marketing fees based on total sales)
   - record sales and expenses and generate financial metrics